woodrush/lisp-in-life/build.md

 3. Loading the Lisp program into the Varlife pattern's RAM module
 4. Metafying the Varlife pattern to a Conway's Game of Life pattern

-The results after Step 2 is included in this repo as [./QFT-devkit/QFT_hashedrom_v11_interpreter.mc](./QFT-devkit/QFT_hashedrom_v11_interpreter.mc).
+The results after Step 2 is included in this repo as [./patterns/QFT_blank_interpreter.mc](./patterns/QFT_blank_interpreter.mc).
 If you are trying to load a custom Lisp program into the pattern, you can use this file and start from Step 3.

+The following section describes the build flow for the 1024-word-RAM architecture.
+The flow for the 512-word-RAM architecture is similar, and is described in a later section.

 ## Summary of the Build Flow
 The summary of the build flow is as follows: